oharkins/weatherxm-mcp-server/README.md

 - **500 Internal Server Error**: WeatherXM service temporarily unavailable
 - **Network Errors**: Connection issues

+## Troubleshooting

+### Common Error Messages

+**Error: "Invalid API key"**
+- Double-check your API key from pro.weatherxm.com
+- Ensure the API key is properly set in your environment

+**Error: "Station not found"**
+- Try searching for stations first: "Find weather stations near [your location]"
+- Use the station IDs returned by the search

+**Error: "API rate limit exceeded"**
+- Wait a few minutes before trying again
+- Consider upgrading your WeatherXM Pro plan

+**Error: "WeatherXM service temporarily unavailable"**
+- The WeatherXM service may be experiencing issues
+- Try again later

+### Common Issues

+1. **Missing API Key**: The server requires a valid WeatherXM Pro API key
+2. **Invalid API Key**: Double-check the key from your WeatherXM Pro account
+3. **Network Issues**: Ensure you have internet connectivity
+4. **Rate Limiting**: You may have exceeded your API quota

 ## Development

 ### Running in Development Mode